brian-xu/GARF/README.md

 ```
 to install the dependencies and activate the virtual environment.
 Please be noted that `flash-attn` requires CUDA 12.0 or above and `pytorch3d` may need GPU available when installing it, or it will compile with no GPU support.

-If you encountering any issue, you may try to re-install after removing the virtual environment at `.venv` and doing `uv clean` to remove the cache.
+If you encounter any issue, you may try to re-install after removing the virtual environment at `.venv` and doing `uv clean` to remove the cache.

 ### 💾 **Data Preparation**
 We will soon provide the script to process the raw Breaking Bad dataset into our hdf5 format, right now, you can directly download our processed dataset from following links.
-Fractuna dataset will be released soon.
+Fractura dataset will be released soon.
 <table>
   <tr>
     <th>Dataset</th>